Makalu Base Camp

-Descend to Barun Khola through fir and rhododendron forests and we pass a small cave at 3250 meters and then traverse up and down to a large open area.
+Descend to Barun Khola through fir and rhododendron forests, and we pass a small cave at 3,250 meters and then traverse up and down to a large open area.
 We will have good views of Peak 7 from here.
-The valley widens and we have to pass several streams and then cross the Barun river on a wooden bridge to Yangle Kharka and then onto the large grassy plain of Nghe Karka (6 hrs).
+The valley widens, and we have to pass several streams and then cross the Barun river on a wooden bridge to Yangle Kharka and then onto the large grassy plain of Nghe Kharka (6 hrs).

 Rest day.
-It’s a very special place for a rest and observes the nature closely.
-And it also gives you the opportunity to wash some of your clothes if necessary.
+It's a very special place to relax and observe nature.
+And it also gives you the opportunity to wash some of your clothes, if necessary.

 Nghe Kharka to Shersong (4610m)

-Beyond Nghe Kharka we will follow the Barun valley past Piphuk Kharka (3930m).
+Beyond Nghe Kharka, we will follow the Barun valley past Piphuk Kharka (3,930 m).
 Then we will climb alongside a waterfall and then on to a swampy meadow and stream.
-Here we will go to a single house at Jhak Kharka (4210m) and continue our way through the meadows of Yak Kharka where there is a rough hotel and an amazingly well equipped shop.
-Beyond Yak Kharka we will follow alongside a moraine formed by the lower Barun glacier.
-There are excellent views of Peak 4 (6720m), Peak 3 (6477m) and peak 5 (6404m).
+We will travel to Jhak Kharka (4,210 m) and continue through the Yak Kharka meadows, where there is a rough hotel and an amazingly well-equipped shop.
+Beyond Yak Kharka, we will follow alongside a moraine formed by the lower Barun glacier.
+There are excellent views from Peak 4 (6,720 m), Peak 3 (6,477 m), and Peak 5 (6,404 m).
 We will continue our way through the valley until we reach Shersong for overnight camp through pine and rhododendron forests and grassy plain.
 Halfway into the valley the dramatically beautiful summit of Makalu comes into view (7 hrs).

 Shersong to Makalu Base Camp (5050m)

-From our camp site at Shersong it is a gradually climb to a minor pass about 100 meter above Makalu base camp after which we descend to a stream and cross boulders to the base camp on the west side of the river.
+From our camp site at Shersong, it is a gradually steep climb to a minor pass about 100 meters above Makalu base camp, after which we descend to a stream and cross boulders to the base camp on the west side of the river.
 There are terrific views of the south face of Makalu.
-There are no huts, shelters or vegetation at base camp which is at an elevation of about 5000 meters.
-We will return to Shersong on the same day for our overnight camp (6 hrs).
+There are no huts, shelters, or vegetation at base camp, which is at an elevation of about 5,000 meters.
+We will return to Shersong on the same day for our overnight camp (6 hrs.).